-2.3 Advanced Persistent Threats (APT)
+3.1.3 Advanced Persistent Threats (APT)

 An Advanced Persistent Threat is a sophisticated, targeted, malicious attack aimed at a specific individual, company, system or software, based on some specific knowledge regarding the target.
-It pursues its objectives repeatedly over an extended period of time, adapts to defenders' efforts to resist and is determined to maintain the level of interaction needed to execute its objectives8.
+It pursues its objectives repeatedly over an extended period of time, adapts to defenders' efforts to resist and is determined to maintain the level of interaction needed to execute its objectives7.

-The term APT originated in the U.S. Department of Defense late in the first decade of the 21st century to describe cyberespionage efforts by China against American national security interests.9
+The term APT originated in the U.S. Department of Defense late in the first decade of the 21st century to describe cyberespionage efforts by China against American national security interests.8

-APTs, according to Symantec's detailed report on the subject10, are different from other targeted attacks in the following ways:
+APTs are different from other targeted attacks in the following ways: